 ReaderWriteLock has thread affinity

-Todo - Talk about recursion/dispose

 In this section we have seen what ReaderWriteLocks is, why we need it and how to implement it.
 In next section we will see a what is thread signaling, how to implement it and specific scenarios where thread signaling is helpful.

 Signaling constructs

 Signaling constructs are the synchronization primitives available in C# that help in signaling a thread to wait or proceed based on a notification.
 A simple example would be Thread.Join where say thread X calling join method on thread Y will wait until thread Y is completed.
 Other signaling constructs that are available in C# are AutoResetEvent, ManualResetEvent/ManualResetEventSlim, CountdownEvent and Barrier class.
-C# provide a EvetWaitHandle class that is used for thread synchronization and AutoResetEvent, ManualResetEvent implements this class.
+C# provide an EvetWaitHandle class that is used for thread synchronization and AutoResetEvent, ManualResetEvent implements this class.
 A simple comparison of these constructs is as following